 Why might this be relevant?

-The project focuses on developing software components for linked data applications, which partially addresses the question by enhancing awareness and understanding of geographic data.
+The project focuses on developing software components for linked data applications, which partially addresses the question of improving access to location data.

 UKmap is a large scale mapping programme developed for the UK and launched in 2010 with a London wide database.
 The database contains a unique combination of information at a very detailed level including individual buil...